ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 **Notes:**
 - Many clonotypes had unresolved TRBV genes; therefore, analyses including TRBV features were restricted to family-level resolution
-- A seconday analysis was conducted with TRBV gene usage as quantitative phenotype to evaluate HLA associations with finer-resolution repertoire structure
+- A seconday analysis was conducted with TRBV gene usage as a quantitative phenotype to evaluate HLA associations with finer-resolution repertoire structure

 ---